Sign up for the QMED & MD+DI Daily newsletter.

 PJA Advertising and Marketing (Cambridge, MA) started working with iCAD Inc. (Nashua, NH) in August 2006 to help the company reposition itself as a leader within the computer-aided detection marketplace.
 The engagement was initiated just as iCAD's number-one competitor, R2, was acquired by Hologic Inc. (Bedford, MA), a leading women's healthcare company.

 PJA worked quickly with the validated positioning to develop a new tagline that conveyed iCAD's exclusive focus on computer-aided detection, as well as connected to the passion of radiologists.
 The tagline, “Never Stop Looking,” became the core driver of the integrated campaign.
-Tactical elements of the campaign include a redesigned trade show booth, a two-minute brand video to bring iCAD's story to life, print advertising for radiology trade magazines, an updated identity system, a 12-page corporate brochure describing iCAD's mission and vision, individual sell sheets for each of the products the company sells, and a redesigned Web site incorporating iCAD's new branding imagery.
+Tactical elements of the campaign include a redesigned trade show booth, a two-minute brand video to bring iCAD's story to life, print advertising for radiology trade magazines, an updated identity system, a 12-page corporate brochure describing iCAD's mission and vision, individual sell sheets for each of the products the company sells; and a redesigned Web site incorporating iCAD's new branding imagery.

 The initial response to the new iCAD identity has been dramatic.
 Employees and many of iCAD's strategic partners—including GE, Siemens, and Fuji—have embraced the reinvigorated brand with enthusiasm and excitement.
-Results where they matter most have also been impressive: sales revenues for iCAD increased 57% for the quarter ending June 30, 2007, compared with the year-ago period.
+Results where they matter most have also been impressive: sales revenues for iCAD increased 57% for the quarter ending June 30 compared with the year-ago period.
 Such performance continues a string of strong quarters since iCAD launched the new campaign at RSNA in November 2006.

 The campaign won a gold In-Awe award in the category of film/video (nonbroadcast), trade show event attraction.